In essence, a Tapestry application is a number of related pages, working together. To some degree, each page is like an

 The value returned from an event handler method controls the response sent to the client web browser.

 The URL for a component event request identifies the name of the page, the nested id of the component, and the name of the event to trigger on the component (specified by the "event" parameter of EventLink, or "action" for an ActionLink).
 Further, a component event request may contain additional context information, which will be provided to the event handler method.

 These URLs expose a bit of the internal structure of the application.
 Over time, as an application grows and is maintained, the ids of components may change.
 This means that component event request URLs should not be bookmarked.
 Fortunately, users will rarely have the chance to do so (see below).

 If the event handler method returns no value, or returns null, then the current page (the page containing the component) will render the response.

-A page render link for the current page is created and sent to the client as a client side redirect.
+A page render URL for the current page is created and sent to the client as a client side redirect.
 The client browser will automatically submit a new request to generate the page.

 The user will see the newly generated content in their browser.
 In addition, the URL in the browser's address bar will be a render request URL.
 Render request URLs are shorter and contain less application structure (for instance, they don't include component ids or event types).
 Render requests URLs are what your users will bookmark.
 The component event request URLs are transitory, meaningful only while the application is actively engaged, and not meant to be used in later sessions.